jadecobra/python_tdd_exercises/source/classes/unittest.rst

         # unittest.TestCase.assertIsNot()
         # unittest.TestCase().assertIsNot()
         # unittest.TestCase().assertIsNot(None, None)
-        # assert None is not None
+        # assert None is not the same object as None
         assert None is not False
         unittest.TestCase().assertIsNot(None, False)